 When you go…

-The Garners take pride in starting their roasting process with a great water purification system, hence the droplet in their logo.
-Darrell then roasts in small batches to ensure consistency and utmost quality.
+The Garners start their roasting process with a great water purification system, hence the droplet in their logo.
+Darrell then roasts in small batches to ensure consistency and quality.

-Try their in-house roasted light or medium blends, or specialty beverage prepared with syrups made in-house by Abbey, a trade she picked up when growing up in Trinidad.
+Try their in-house roasted light or medium blends, or specialty beverage prepared with syrups made in-house by Abbey, a trade she learned growing up in Trinidad.

 Also available are house-blended teas (more than 30 varieties!), locally baked pastries, and fresh fruit smoothies prepared in-house.